Abe Lincoln may have said that you can’t always please everyone.

 We call a beetle a collection of insects related to the order Coleoptera.
 They can be found on every continent except for Antarctica, which is why it’s often considered one of the most successful families on Earth.

-Additionally, these little bugs come in an array of shapes and sizes – some with wings while others without; some with hard outer shells and others without; some that eat plants while others eat animals
+Additionally, these little bugs come in various shapes and sizes – some with wings while others without; some with hard outer shells and others without; some eat plants while others eat animals.

 One type we have right here in Minnesota is the Eastern Eyed Click Beetle (Alaus oculatus).
 This beetle has an elongated head, thorax, and long abdomen that curves upwards at the tip.